How a DNA test changed everything

 That is the good side of DNA.
 Finding answers and breaking down brick walls is wonderful.
 If you have not added a DNA component to your research plan, I highly recommend it!

 But there is another side to DNA.
 After we learn the science, we are often left wondering about the rest of the story.

 I will always wonder why Mary Brown hid her Irish heritage, and I will always wonder if my grandmother knew Mary’s secrets.
 Did Mary warn my grandparents that people might not approve of their marriage, or did she remain silent as she watched history repeat itself?

-Most of all, though, I will wonder this: If grandpa’s family had known that grandma’s ancestors were Irish Catholic, would it have changed anything at all?
+Most of all, though, I wonder this: If my grandfather’s family had known that Gram’s ancestors were Irish Catholic, would it have changed anything at all?

 Sadly, there are some questions that cannot be answered with a DNA test.

 - Porter County marriage index database, Book 42, p.
 238: http://engagedpatrons.org/database/PCPLS/Marriages/Brief.cfm Book 42, p.
 238.

 - Cook County Clerk.
 Cook County Clerk Genealogy Records.
 Cook County Clerk’s Office, Chicago, IL: Cook County Clerk, 2008.
 (See also: “Illinois Deaths and Stillbirths, 1916-1947,” database, FamilySearch (https://familysearch.org/ark:/61903/1:1:N3HT-Q5M: 10 Mar 2018), Mary Hansen, 09 Apr 1933; Public Board of Health, Archives, Springfield; FHL microfilm 1,893,719.)